Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 docker-compose file for stack
 =============================

 The following docker-compose file is modified from the one we used in the :ref:`tutorial-orchestration`.
-Differences are highlighted.
 Changes are:

 * we stripped down the network part,
 * we added container placement requirements via the ``deploy`` section,